 If a person is a nonresident alien, then generally they are not required to disclose this information — although dual-status tax filers may have to include the asset reporting for information regarding the portion of the year that the taxpayer is considered a US person (but this usually does not include FBAR filing).

 Dual-Status returns are not common.
 They typically occur in either the first-year that a person becomes a US person and in the final year they are a US person — and requires the taxpayer to make an election to be treated as a dual-status taxpayer.

 The benefit of the dual-status election is that the taxpayer only pays tax on their worldwide income (as opposed to US-sourced income only) for the portion of the year that they are considered a US person — and not for the portion of the year that they are considered a nonresident alien.

 Due Diligence Before Filing

-In conclusion, even if a person is a nonresident alien, if they have US sourced income then they may still have to file a US Tax Return, IRS Form 1040-NR.
+Even if a person is a nonresident alien, if they have US-sourced income then they may still have to file a US Tax Return, IRS Form 1040-NR.
 The US tax rules and reporting are different when it comes to nonresident aliens.
 There are various exceptions, elections, and treaty positions that a taxpayer may be able to claim in order to reduce or eliminate their US tax liability.